ssbc/private-group-spec/encryption/README.md

 Scenarios:

 - vector1: unboxing a message from a person you're in some groups with
+- vector2: unboxing a message from a person you're in some groups with (previous: null)
-- vector2: unboxing a direct message
+- vector3: unboxing a direct message
-- vector3: creating a boxed content to a group + individual
+- vector4: creating a boxed content to a group + individual